Shaiyaoh/tonious-teaching2/README.md

 > Every conversation, a branch.
 > Every rupture, a chance to bloom.

 That’s why I’ve been **interaction farming** lately — talking to strangers, forcing newness into my life, planting chaos into routine.
-The act of importance is enoogh alone.
+The act of importance is enough alone.

 The work ethic need not be perfect to start but with effort graduality takes form.